eyas-ranjous/timer-node/README.md

 ### ms
 returns the running duration in milliseconds.
-It can be measured while timer is running or when stopped.
+It can be measured while timer is running or when paused or stopped.

 <table>
   <tr>